First African American spelling bee champ breezes to win

 Only spellers' immediate families were allowed to attend, in contrast to the hundreds of fans and former spellers who normally pack the bee ballroom.
 There was, however, one high-profile fan in attendance: first lady Jill Biden.

+The first lady, an English professor at Northern Virginia Community College near the nation's capital, also attended the 2009 bee.
+The seasoned public speaker told the spellers she was once crippled by stage fright.

+“In sixth grade I was my school’s spelling bee champion.
+I had a chance to go to the next level, but on the day of the regional competition, I told my mother that I was sick,” Biden said.
+“The truth was that I was too nervous to go, so I have incredible admiration for each and every one of you.”

-The competition itself also was different.
+The competition itself was hardly recognizable compared to the most recent version.
 In 2019, Scripps' word list was no match for the deep and talented field, and the bee ended in an eight-way tie.

 Zaila will take home more than $50,000 in cash and prizes.
 She used the $10,000 prize from an online bee she won last year to pay for lessons with her coach, 2015 Scripps runner-up Cole Shafer-Ray, who charges $130 an hour — part of a burgeoning industry of private tutors who work with most of the top spellers.